The following is a guest post. If interested in submitting a guest post, please read my guest posting policy and then contact me.

 - Reorganize finances after getting wealthy.
 This step is vital in order to prevent any losses that one has gained.
 It is never a good thing to keep on borrowing money just to obtain even more wealth, which is why at the first instance of being at the “well-off” status; the person must be able to pay down any debt.

 - Think of the future.
-Retiring at the right time won’t be a fruitful one if the wealthy person spends too much.
+Retiring at the right time won’t be a fruitful one if the wealthy person spends too much in an effort to preserve status symbols.
 Running out of money just in time for investment on nursing homes or long-term medical care is a very bad situation to be in.
 This is why investing for the future should be a priority at the onset of being wealthy.
+What is a life lived in luxury right now if you do not have plans for the future?

 It is really hard to maintain a wealthy status the same way as earning it.
 Taking these tips to mind, however, would enable any aspiring person to grab on to his or her wealth at the longest possible time.